 The health risks of soot and particulate matter from candles:

 According to the EPA, the stronger smelling your candle, the more soot it produces.
-This soot is referred to as Black Soot Deposits (BSD) and can destroy your home.
-The worst offenders when it comes to soot are candles that are soft to the touch or marketed as "super scented."
+This soot is known as Black Soot Deposits (BSD) and can destroy your home.
+The worst offenders when it comes to soot are candles that are soft to the touch or advertised as "super scented."

 One of the problems with soot is that it easily builds up in your home.
-It settles on surfaces and tends to collect in vulnerable areas such as in vents, on and around televisions etc. Soot is especially harmful to the respiratory tract and can cause or trigger asthma attacks.
+It settles on surfaces and tends to accumulate in certain areas such as in vents, and on and around televisions.
+Soot is especially harmful to the respiratory tract and can cause or trigger asthma attacks.
 The best way to limit the soot coming from your candles is to keep the wicks cut short.

 The bottom line: are candles toxic?